Deadline for nominations is December 1.

 The award is presented during the American Library Association Annual Conference each year at the ALCTS Awards Ceremony and Membership Meeting.

-For nomination information contact the Chair of the Paul Banks and Carolyn Harris Preservation Award Jury.
+For nomination information contact Fletcher Durant, chair of the Paul Banks and Carolyn Harris Preservation Award Jury.